Transcendent-Tapir/Distorted-Domains/setting/the-spire.md

 </script>
 # The Spire

-A glowing crystal tower that rises to the skies from the ocean floor.
+The Spire is glowing crystal tower that rises to the skies from the ocean floor.
 The water around it turns to vapor.
-At the bottom is a thriving city full of aquatic mammals run by the orca mafia.
-Inside lies only mystery.
+At the bottom is a thriving city known as Spire City full of aquatic animals.
+Spire City is a diverse metropolis supporting all kinds of sea life where you can find any sort of undersea experience you can think of.
+Spire City is run by the Orca Mafia, who have their fins in everything.

+Inside the Spire lies untold treasures, danger, and mystery.
+Some explore the Spire to make great discoveries, others to hide from the Orca mafia, and others still seeking glory from defeating the beasts that lie within.

 ## Upper Spire